PLT875/WebHarvest/README.md

 # Web Harvest

-A command line application for scraping product data of a given URL.
+* A command line application for scraping product data of a given URL.
-Summary of results are printed out in formatted JSON.
+* Summary of results are printed out in formatted JSON.

-# Install
+# Installation Instructions

-__Instructions
 * Download a ZIP copy of the master branch and extract into a directory of your choice.

 # Run